What is a challenger bank or mobile bank?

 East London-based Monzo Bank got the word out through hackathons and asking tech ‘influencers’ to share its app via word of mouth and Twitter.

-It says more than 500,000 people are registered for its current account and using its 'hot coral' debit cards.
+More than one million people are registered for its current account and using its 'hot coral' debit cards and customers rave about the bank.

 What does Monzo Bank offer?

-Originally, Monzo offered a contactless prepaid Mastercard linked to its smartphone app but existing users are steadily being upgraded to a Monzo current account.
+Originally, Monzo offered a contactless prepaid Mastercard linked to its smartphone app but existing users have all been upgraded to a Monzo current account.

 The app provides a 'spending report' every month showing you where you've spent your money.
 And you get an instant notification every time you use your card, as payments clear much faster compared to traditional banks.